ameyasalagre/Gl-frontend-reactjs/README.md

 <br />

-<div align="center">GL-CMS codebase, a focus on performance and best practices</div>
+<div align="center">React Boilerplate, a focus on performance and best practices</div>

 <br />